To start, let’s reflect on the past year and see how my 2015 predictions turned out.

 For my January 2015 my post, The Most Critical [BA] Skill for 2015, I said “As a BA, one of the greatest values you bring to your team is the ability to facilitate sessions, draw out ideas, gather information, and help groups make decisions.”
 I went on to say that doing this remotely is becoming more of the norm.
 Throughout the year, I encountered more and more companies that have recognized the need for better facilitation and value the ability to do this well in a virtual environment.
 At BBC 2015 Kim Kimmey and Melissa Harless took a deep dive into this topic.
 Turns out, I wasn’t the only one interested…the room was packed.

 While virtual facilitation did turn out to be a big topic in 2015, the facilitation of decisions was even bigger and took on a life of its own.
-When I sat down to write this post, I was surprised to see that a blog post I wrote about this dated back in 2013…talk about a blink!
-In this post, Decision Making: An Underlying Competency or What a Business Analysts Does?, I started trying to convince our community that facilitating decisions is why we do what we do as a business analyst.
+When I sat down to write this post, I was surprised to see that a blog post I wrote about this dated back in 2014…talk about a blink!
+In this post, Decision Making: The Goal of Business Analysis, I started trying to convince our community that facilitating decisions is why we do what we do as a business analyst.

 Fast forward to 2015.
 I turned this concept into a presentation (Decision Making: It IS What We Do) that I presented to many BA groups across the country.
 What I found while presenting this material and talking to the groups is that the community understands that the techniques in the BABOK are the means to the end, not just what you do as a BA.
 For too long, when a BA was asked what they did, the response was something like I understand processes, elicit, analyze and communicate requirements for solutions.
 That answer covers what you may do day in and day out, but a better answer is explaining why you do what you do.
 To me, the best answer for this questions is I facilitate decision making.
 The techniques in the BABOK are still important since they help you facilitate decisions throughout an initiative, but to move the project forward, you have to make decisions.
 This will all make more sense if you read my blog post or if you have seen my presentation.